Kent Community Health Foundation Trust: children and young people’s counselling service

 - There are a number of local and national Voluntary and Community Sector bereavement organisations that play a critical role in supporting children and families.
 Further information is available at Practical and Emotional Wellbeing Support Following Bereavement.
 KCC and KCHFT have reached out to these organisations to recognise this role and encourage continued support for families, particularly families who have suffered a bereavement that is not related to Covid-19.

 - School staff are able to access the Crisis Support Service, led by Education Psychologists, in order to support bereaved children.
-Further information is available at https://www.kelsi.org.uk/special-education-needs/educational-psychology/crisis-support-serviceand the service can be contacted on 03000 410250 or at [email protected]
+The service can also be contacted on 03000 410250 or at Educational.firstname.lastname@example.org

 There are a number of other services that support young people’s emotional wellbeing that can be accessed across Kent.
 These can be accessed directly and include;